jlmassey1991/jlmassey1991/README.md

 - 👯 I’m looking to collaborate on ... causal inference, ML, health equity, value based care, care gaps, clinical effectiveness, and reducing healthcare costs
 - 🤔 I’m looking for help with ... my next step in my career
 - 💬 Ask me about ...
 Rock Climbing
-- 🎵 I'm listening to ...
-From the Start by Laufey
 - 📫 How to reach me: ... email, phone, linkedIn DM
 - ⚡ Fun fact: ...
 I'm an avid PokeMon Rom Hack aficionado